Arts Leadership Alumni Spotlight: Mak Grgić

 By Diane Krieger

 Some people can never do just one thing.
-Artist Diploma student Mak Grgić MM ’12, DMA ’16 is an example of that, on steroids.
+Artist Diploma student Mak Grgić MM ’12, DMA ’16 is an example of that.

 At 14, this Slovenian-born dynamo was a guitar prodigy and a youth world champion in sports karate.
 In his teens, Grgić was concertizing in Ljubljana, Slovenia, and Zagreb, Croatia (he split his week between the two cities all through high school) and competing in professional martial arts contests across Europe and Asia.
 He finally hung up his black-belt only after breaking his left thumb in a fight.